alfieqashwa/qozycue/tickets.md

 ✅ Cafe Cart Configuration related to add/update/remove product ✅ Admin Access Level to toggle isStockable feature on Profile Page ✅ Remove Free Product
 ✅ Testing Stockable Feature
 ✅ Reconfig Detail Button on Transactions table
 ✅ Customize update customer info on detail-button
+❌ Coloring Stock on Products Table when it <=5 or eq to 0 ❌ Add Copy Order & Rental ID on Detail Drawer (I don't kno why those can't copied )

 ## Backlog (Future Plan)

+❌ Instead of UI, how to stop the timer using Cronjob
 ✅ Pool Table with the same company must have a unique name ✅ Product with the same company must have a unique name ✅ Packet with the same company and the same rate must have a unique name